East Cobb, Georgia: Geography

 East Cobb is within the Northeast Cobb census county division.

 Climate

 East Cobb has a humid subtropical climate (Köppen climate classification Cfa).
-The climate is slightly cooler than other areas of the metro with a higher elevation, predominately above 1000 ft in most areas.
+The climate is slightly cooler than other areas of the metro with a higher elevation, predominantly above 1000 ft in most areas.
 Sweat Mountain is the highest elevation in the East Cobb area at 1688 ft above sea level.
 East Cobb receives in excess of 50 in of rain and roughly 3 in of snow annually.
 Two of the largest snowfalls historically in East Cobb were the 1993 Storm of the Century and the storm on 7 and 8 December in 2017.
 Both storms dropped anywhere from 6–12 in of snow on East Cobb.

 Economy

 Shopping

 Merchant's Walk is a 367600 sqft open-air shopping center with retailers, restaurants, and a movie theater originally built in 1976 and since expanded and twice renovated, once in the early 1990s and again in 2008–2011.

 The Avenue East Cobb is a 236189 sqft open-air shopping center.
 It has a horseshoe-shaped form and a "period-style Main Street design" and "town square" concepts, according to its designers.

 Paper Mill Village is a collection of 33 buildings linked by over a mile of pedestrian walkways.
 The Village includes retail tenants, restaurant tenants, and service provider tenants.